Multiplicative stochastic heat equations on the whole space: Introduction

 \subsection{Acknowledgements}

 We are grateful to Khalil Chouk for pointing out that the regularity index for the Dirac mass is higher in Besov / Sobolev type spaces than in H\"older type spaces.
-MH gratefully acknowledges financial support from the Philip Leverhulme Trust and from the ERC.
+MH gratefully acknowledges financial support from the Philip Leverhulme Trust and from the European Research Council.